micah4thewin/Blog/DIY/diy_water_filter.md

 Once you have found a clean water source and gathered the necessary materials, you can begin to prepare your bottle.
 To do this, you need to cut off the bottom of the bottle using a knife or scissors.
 Be careful not to cut yourself and dispose of the bottom part properly.

+You can also add a handle to the bottle so that you can hang it while it filters the water.
+To do this, poke two holes near the cut edge of the bottle on opposite sides.
+Thread a piece of string through the holes and tie it in a knot.

 ## Assembling the Filter

 Now that you have prepared your bottle, you can start assembling your filter.